clairte/CS32-Notes-/Generic-Programming.md

     - Compiler generates 3 versions of `swap` here

+    - That is what is actually executed, compiler sees template and generates a function for you

+    - **Template argument deduction**: compiler deducts the types of the argument and helps you generate

 3. MUST use template data type to define the type of at least **one formal parameter**, or ERROR!

     Good: